-Only students who have completed all their academic coursework, thesis and clinic hours by the scheduled commencement ceremonies may participate in the ceremony and in taking the oath.
+Only students who have completed all their academic coursework, MSOM/ MAc thesis, ND case papers, and clinic hours by the scheduled commencement ceremonies may participate in the ceremony and in taking the oath.
 Students who have not completed all requirements may participate in the following year's ceremony.
 In rare cases, a student who has completed all their coursework except for a small number of clinical hours may be allowed to walk in graduation ceremonies.
-Petition to participate in commencement ceremonies must be made to the provost by the start of spring quarter preceding graduation; the petition must outline the clinical work that they have not completed and give evidence that they will be able to complete this outstanding work by the end of the following summer quarter.
+Petition to participate in commencement ceremonies must be made to the program dean by the end of week one of spring term preceding graduation; the petition must outline the clinical work that they have not completed and give evidence that they will be able to complete this outstanding work by the end of the following summer quarter.
 Failure to complete the outstanding hours during the summer will result in the student being required to pay a fee to complete this work in the fall quarter.
 A diploma will not be issued to these students until they have completed all required work, and will not be allowed to take licensing examinations until they have completed all required work.